 Occasionally another biker passes me, and we share a brief smile and a friendly “bonjour”, but for the most part, I have the towpath to myself.
 As I meander along the length of the canal from one lock to another, I revel in the solitude.

 It is exactly these types of travel experiences that I yearn for—experiences that are out of the ordinary; experiences that connect me to a location in a unique way.
-This is not the France that is overrun with tourists.
+This is not the France of Paris or Versailles, destinations that are overrun with tourists.
 This is the heart of the pastoral French countryside where gently undulating fields are covered in golden wheat or budding grape vines.

 As I continue my trek, I am fascinated by the herds of pure white Charolais cows that I occasionally see grazing in the pastures.
 They are supposed to produce great beef for the table, but as I bike past them and they look at me with their mellow brown eyes, the process of going from farm to table is not one I want to ponder at that moment.

 But this is the Burgundy region of France, so exceptional wine and the good food that accompanies it are a key element of this journey.
 It is also one reason for the bike ride—I am vainly trying to offset some of the calories I know I will be taking in later in the day.